-Trump declines to comment on report North Korea's Kim made public appearance
+Trump has no comment on report North Korea's Kim made public appearance

 There has been speculation about Kim’s health after he missed the birth anniversary celebrations of state founder Kim Il Sung on April 15.

+The two leaders have held three summits on efforts to persuade North Korea to denuclearize and, while Trump and Kim have gotten along well, no agreement has been achieved.

+Asked by Reuters what he knew about Kim in an interview on Wednesday, Trump said, “I know everything,” but would not be drawn out on any details.

-Reporting by Steve Holland; Writing by Eric Beech; Editing by Mohammad Zargham
+Reporting by Steve Holland; Writing by Eric Beech; Editing by Mohammad Zargham and Tom Brown